How to Wax Eyebrows: The Step by Step Guide

 While your wax is warming, cleanse your entire face of any makeup and oils.
 Having excess makeup or debris on the face can prevent wax from fully adhering to the hair.
 Having a clean, smooth surface will work best.

-Your pre-wax gel from your bundle in the kits mentioned above is going to be used now.
+The pre-wax gel included within your bundle in the kits mentioned above is going to be used now.
 Apply the gel with a cotton pad all over your brows and the skin between and around your brows (essentially everywhere you will be waxing).
-This step gives an added layer of cleansing to prep your skin, ensuring a good wax and can help prevent some irritation and post-wax pimples.
+This step gives an added layer of cleansing to prep your skin, ensuring a good wax, and can help prevent some irritation and post-wax pimples.

 STEP 3: Trim Your Brows

 Using your spoolie, brush all the hairs on your brows in an upward fashion.
 Use your scissors to trim the longer hairs to give a uniform length.